CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

    :alt: Figure 1: FOQUS node for rosenbrock function
    :name: fig.rosenbrock.foqus.node

-   Figure 1: FOQUS node for rosenbrock function
+   Figure 1: FOQUS node for Rosenbrock function

 *Step 2*: Open the node editor and under 'Input Variables' section, click on '+' to add a new input variable.